Trail Studio Photo Printing & Framing Service – FAQ (About the printing-file)

 5. Is the color of the print accurate, or same as what I see from my monitor?

 Giclee-printing is well-known for its wide color gamut and color accuracy.
 However we do not guarantee the color of the print is the same as what you see from your monitor.

-Oversimply-speaking, most monitors are not professionally color-calibrated (color-managed) and brightness/contrast can be adjusted freely (i.e. inaccurate), many (if not most) monitors are set at high brightness/contrast (factory setting or by the user) to make colors attractive, but this usually makes them inaccurately brighter than the color-accurate printouts.
+Color-management is actually very complicated, oversimply-speaking, most monitors are not professionally color-calibrated (color-managed) and brightness/contrast can be adjusted freely (i.e. inaccurate because they’re not following a certain STANDARD), many (if not most) monitors are set at high brightness/contrast (factory setting or by the user) to make colors attractive, but this usually makes them inaccurately brighter than the color-accurate printouts.

-Calibrating the monitor can narrow down the color difference between it and a print-out, but you shouldn’t expect them to be absolutely the same, in reality colors from different color-spaces will never be the same, moreover monitor is light-emitting but a print-out isn’t, this can affect the impression of brightness.
+Calibrating the monitor (by using advanced/manual settings of monitor calibrators to specify certain “print-standard”) can narrow down the color difference between it and a print-out, but you shouldn’t expect them to be absolutely the same (warning: if the calibrators operate in basic/full-auto mode, the calibrated monitor will still likely be too bright comparing to a print-out, since print-matching isn’t the primary concern of those users who will simply use full-auto mode).
+In reality colors from different media (or color-spaces) will never be the same, moreover monitor is light-emitting but a print-out isn’t, this can seriously affect the impression of brightness.

 If we judge that the brightness of your image isn’t good enough, we will provide suggestions.